- How are vendors and products selected for inclusion on BI Scorecard?

 8. How frequently are evaluations updated?

 Our research is continuous.
-We generally publish one new report a month, update multiple data points in the detailed scorecard monthly, blog bi-weekly, and provide webinars quarterly.
+We generally publish one new report a month, update multiple data points in the detailed scorecard monthly, blog bi-weekly, and provide webinars periodically.
 The detailed scorecard is updated based on vendor briefings and demos which is sometimes based on beta product, Overview reports and detailed evaluations are finalized following hands-on testing.
 Timing for these evaluations is dependent upon the vendor supplying us with software.

 9. How is your research different from other analyst firms?